 Our Platform relies on our developers and creators to create experiences and virtual items on our Platform for our users, and we believe the interactions between and within the developer, creator, and user communities on our Platform create a thriving and organic ecosystem, and this network effect drives our growth.
-To facilitate and incentivize the creation of the experiences and virtual items by developers our Platform offers developers an opportunity to earn Robux, a virtual currency on our Platform.
+To facilitate and incentivize the creation of experiences and virtual items by developers, our Platform offers developers an opportunity to earn Robux, a virtual currency on our Platform, which, as described in our terms of use, is a license to engage in experiences and/or obtain virtual items.
 When virtual items are acquired on our Platform, the originating developer or creator earns a portion of the Robux paid for the item.
-Developers are able to exchange their accumulated earned Robux for real-world currency under certain conditions outlined in our Developer Exchange Program.
-While we have millions of developers and creators on our Platform, 48% of engagement hours were spent in the top 50 experiences in the month ending December 31, 2023 and only 526 experiences had engagement hours of 10 million or more.
+Developers are able to exchange their accumulated earned Robux for fiat currency under certain conditions outlined in our Developer Exchange Program.
+In addition, we have paid access experiences where developers can offer access to their experiences to users for a set price in fiat currency and in exchange earn a higher revenue share of these user purchases.
+While we have millions of developers and creators on our Platform, 50% of in-experience hours engaged in experiences were spent in the top 50 experiences in the month ending December 31, 2024.
+We continuously review and revise our Platform policies to enhance regulatory compliance and the trust and safety of our Platform.
+Changes to our Platform policies may reduce the ability of developers to monetize their experience.
 The loss of any of our top developers could have a material impact on our business, financial condition, and operations.
 If we fail to provide a sufficient return to developers, they may elect to develop user-generated content on other platforms, which would result in a loss of revenue.

-Despite our efforts, users, developers, or creators may become dissatisfied with our billing or payment policies, our handling of personal data, or other aspects of our Platform.
+We spend substantial amounts of time and money to research, develop, and enhance versions of our Platform to incorporate additional features, improve functionality or other enhancements and prioritize user safety and security in order to meet the rapidly evolving demands of our developers, creators, and users.
+Developments and innovations on our Platform may rely on new or evolving technologies which may at times be still in development and may never be fully developed.
+Maintaining adequate research and development resources, such as the appropriate personnel and development technology, to meet the demands of the market is essential.
+Despite our efforts, users, developers, or creators may become dissatisfied with our Platform technology, billing or payment policies, our handling of personal data, or other aspects of our Platform.
 If we fail to adequately address these or other user, developer, or creator complaints, negative publicity about us or our Platform could diminish confidence in and the use of our Platform.
 If we do not provide the right technologies, education or financial incentives to our developers and creators, they may develop fewer experiences or virtual items or be unable to or choose not to monetize their experiences, and our users may elect to not participate in the experiences or acquire the virtual items, and, thus, our Platform, revenue, and bookings could be adversely affected.
 Additionally, if we fail to anticipate developers' and creators' needs, the quality of the content they create may not attract users to engage with experiences and result in a decline of users on our Platform.
 When we develop new or enhanced features for our Platform, we typically incur expenses and expend resources upfront to develop, market, promote, and sell new features, and we may not be able to realize some or all of the anticipated benefits of these investments.